Dr7445/Dr7445/README.md

 - 🗂️ Building trading models with a statistical edge using statistical triggers (standard deviations, mean reversion, etc.).
 - 🧹 Creating personal **data cleaning and analysis cheat sheets** for faster workflows.
 - 📊 Exploring the possibilites of R.
+- 📈 Building data pipelines and arcitecture for my topstep funded account.
 ---

 ## 🚀 Learning Goals